LorenGr/StocksDashboard/README.md

 7. **Mobile Optimization:** On mobile devices, StocksDashboard optimizes performance and user experience.
 Instead of a grid, stock cards are presented within a Virtual Scrolling container, ensuring maximum speed and efficiency on smaller screens.

+8. **Custom Animation Hook:** A custom hook: [useElementAnimation](https://github.com/LorenGr/StocksDashboard/tree/main/frontend/src/hooks/useElementAnimation) is available that simplifies the integration of animations within React components.
+This hook seamlessly adds animation classes to HTML elements, enabling developers to create smooth and visually appealing transitions in their applications.